Celebrating FLVS Sunshine State Scholars 2025-26

 Cade Respess

-Also a member of the Cambridge AICE Diploma program, Cade discovered his love for marine science at a young age and has since dedicated himself to protecting Florida’s ecosystems.
-His hands-on experience includes coral propagation, sea turtle nesting conservation, and the Great Bay Scallop Search, where he took a census of the scallop population in Tampa Bay.
+Also a member of the Cambridge AICE Diploma program, Cade ( Tierra Verde, Fla.) discovered his love for marine science at a young age and has since dedicated himself to protecting Florida’s ecosystems.
+His hands-on experience includes coral propagation, sea turtle nesting conservation, and the Great Bay Scallop Search, during which he conducted a census of the scallop population in Tampa Bay.
 He also has extensive work with Tampa Bay Watch, where he bagged shells for shoreline restoration, prepared molds for oyster reef balls for oyster reef construction.
 Cade’s future plans include studying marine biology or environmental science at a Florida university and developing sustainable solutions to combat coral bleaching and harmful algae blooms.
 His goal is to safeguard Florida’s marine biodiversity and strengthen the state’s marine-based economy through innovative STEM research.

 Connal Queen (Alternate)